VKTS0912/soft-gripper-grasping-objects/README.md

 ### Pre-trained models
 We provide the pre-trained model for the teacher in the repo.
 The model was trained using the gripper assets in this repo.
 * Usage
-Make sure you use the pre-generated gripper asset unzipped from ``soft-gripper.zip``.
+You can test the model with the pre-generated gripper asset unzipped from ``soft-gripper.zip`` which we use for training.
+Or you can load different gripper assets and see the policy's performance.
 Whenever you train a task, checkpoints are saved in the folder ``runs/EXPERIMENT_NAME/nn``.
 If you haven't trained any task and folder ``runs`` is not created yet, create it first by:
 ```
 cd IsaacGymEnv/isaacgymenvs